 Einstein's principle of relativity singles out a class of inertial frames which are all equivalent to each other: anyone of them can be chosen for a reference frame for physical phenomena and, as states the first Einstein's postulate, the formal mathematical form of the physical laws is the same in all of them.
 The second Einstein's postulate is the equality of the speed of light measured in all these systems.
-The two postulates form together the basis of the special theory of relativity.
+These two postulates form together the basis of the special theory of relativity.

-Since we aim at exploiting the independence of the phenomena on the reference frame as a symmetry principle, in what follows more convenient will be the active view on the transformations that is, considered will be two physical systems: the original one and the transformed one.
-If $x^{\mu} = (ct, x, y, z)$ are the coordinates of an event occurring in the original system (in an inertial frame \mathcal{O}) then $x^{\mu'} = (ct', x', y', z')$ are the coordinates of the same event occuring in the transformed system.
+Since we aim at exploiting the independence of the phenomena on the inertial frame in which they occure as a symmetry principle, in what follows more convenient will be the active view on the transformations that is, considered will be two physical systems: the original one and the transformed one.
+If $x^{\mu} = (ct, x, y, z)$ are the coordinates of an event occuring in the original system (in an inertial frame \mathcal{O}) then $x^{\mu'} = (ct', x', y', z')$ are the coordinates (in the same frame \mathcal{O}) of the corresponding event occuring in the transformed system.
 The light signals connecting two infinitesimally close events in the original system and the corresponding (also infinitesimally close to one another) two events occuring in the transformed system must (according to the Special Relativity postulate) propagate with the same speed (c = 1).
 This is ensured1 if where $g{\mu\nu} = \text{diag}(+1, -1, -1, -1)$.
 This can be translated into the condition the most general solution of which is